28 Sep

 fall finishers

 In the 2024 Arizona Fall League, Mississippi baseball aficionados might want to pay particular attention to the Peoria Javelinas.
 Former Southern Miss standouts Landon Harper and Justin Storm and Ole Miss product Kemp Alderman will play in Peoria, which launches its season on Oct.
 8. There are quite a few Mississippians headed for the AFL, sort of a finishing school for minor league prospects from all 30 MLB organizations.
 Harper, who pitched for the Double-A Mississippi Braves this season, is among the Atlanta contingent headed for the desert.
 Storm and Alderman reached the Double-A level in the Miami system.
 Harper, from Meridian, posted a 1.41 ERA over 22 appearances in Mississippi.
 Decatur native Alderman, the 2023 Ferriss Trophy winner, batted .242 with eight home runs, playing at four levels in the Marlins’ chain.
 Storm, out of Madison Central High, put up a 1.97 ERA at three levels in 2024.
 One of the more interesting names on an AFL team is Tim Elko, the ex-Ole Miss slugger now in the Chicago White Sox’s system; he reached Triple-A this year but is not ranked among the team’s Top 30 prospects.
 He’ll play for Glendale.
-Others making AFL rosters: Mississippi State alum Preston Johnson (Baltimore); Ole Miss product Houston Roth (Baltimore); UM’s Brian Johnson (Kansas City); and ex-Rebel Dylan DeLucia (Cleveland), all with Surprise.
+Others making AFL rosters: Mississippi State alum Preston Johnson (Baltimore); Ole Miss product Houston Roth (Baltimore); UM’s Brandon Johnson (Kansas City); and ex-Rebel Dylan DeLucia (Cleveland), all with Surprise.
 MSU product Jackson Fristoe (New York Yankees) is going to Salt River; UM’s Derek Diamond (Pittsburgh) to Scottsdale; and MSU’s David Mershon (Los Angeles Angels) to Mesa.
 DeLucia, pitching hero of Ole Miss’ 2022 national title team, has been limited by injury to 13 pro appearances, all this season.
 Infielder Mershon, a 2024 draftee, debuted in Double-A this summer.

 25 Sep